Author Topic: Chrono Origins: The TV Tropes version. (And other oddities.) (Read 8289 times)

 An Aesop - Power in itself is not good or evil, but it is easily corruptive, and it takes wisdom and a strong will to avoid said corruption.
 At the same time, those without power cannot protect what they hold dear, so do not be afraid to seek it out as long as one is mindful of the consequences.

-And Man Grew Proud - This is the story of how.
+And Man Grew Proud - The first half is the story of how.

 Anti-Frustration Features - Completing one of the bonus endings does not send you back to the title screen, but to the moment before entering the Green Gate with your progress saved and said ending unlocked.